muratk3n/thirdwave/en/README.md

 non-change.
 If anything you have overloaded this person, with bunch of unnecessary input which adds to the noise not signal.
 Chatroom is full of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", etc it's a mess.
-TW aint ready.
-At least not in the way it is perceived / applied today.

 ---